PgmNinja/phone_number_script/readme.md

 commands to run

-Go into the script directory
-run ./commands.sh script
-then run decode_phone to decode and encode_phone to encode
+Go into the phone_number_script directory run ./commands.sh script then run decode_phone to decode and encode_phone to encode